Skip to main content

 • Define target users, core use cases and the MVP feature list

-• Enrol in the Apple Developer Program and Google Play Console (allow time for org verification / D-U-N-S)
+• Enroll in the Apple Developer Program and Google Play Console (allow time for org verification / D-U-N-S)

 • Set up the repo, issue tracker and CI/CD pipeline (Fastlane / EAS / Bitrise)